Deer Resistant Shrubs

 Flowers

-Cinquefoil offers good deer resistance along with reliable flowering and compact structure, making it a practical choice in landscapes where browsing pressure is a concern.
+Cinquefoil delivers long-lasting color and compact growth, with foliage and texture that are generally not favored by deer in most garden conditions.
 Potentilla fruticosa is grown for its small, bright flowers that appear from late spring through summer and often into early fall, set against fine-textured green foliage.
 Its dense, mounded habit and slightly coarse texture make it less appealing to deer while maintaining consistent coverage.

 A strong fit for borders, low hedges, or mass plantings, these shrubs maintain steady growth with minimal browsing damage.
 Potentilla fruticosa ‘Abbotswood’ (shown here) adds clean white flowers that brighten the planting, while ‘Goldfinger’ offers rich yellow blooms that hold their color well.
 Together, these selections provide long-lasting bloom, durable structure, and dependable performance in deer-resistant plantings.